COMPLEXLICENSING EXPERTS

 What Is the General Commercial Gaming Regulatory Authority?

-The General Commercial Gaming Regulatory Authority (GCGRA) is the UAE's exclusive federal regulator for all commercial gaming activities.
-Established in 2023 by Federal Law by Decree, the GCGRA is headquartered in Abu Dhabi and holds exclusive jurisdiction to regulate, license, and supervise every aspect of the commercial gaming industry across all seven emirates.
+The GCGRA is the UAE's exclusive federal regulator for all commercial gaming activities.
+Established in 2023 by Federal Law by Decree and headquartered in Abu Dhabi, it holds exclusive jurisdiction to regulate, license, and supervise the commercial gaming industry across all seven emirates — spanning four primary categories under unified federal oversight.

 Lottery Operations

-Licensed operation of national and regional lottery systems with full regulatory compliance.
-The UAE's first lottery license was awarded to The Game LLC in July 2024, operating the national lottery including the "Lucky Day" jackpot game.
+Licensed operation of national and regional lottery systems.
+The UAE's first lottery license was awarded to The Game LLC in July 2024, operating the national lottery including the 'Lucky Day' jackpot.

 Internet Gaming (iGaming)

-Online gaming platforms offering regulated digital gaming experiences.
-The GCGRA adopts a "one license per emirate" framework — each emirate decides individually whether to participate, with each permitted to host only one online operator.
+Online gaming platforms under a 'one license per emirate' framework — each emirate decides individually whether to participate, with each permitted only one online operator.

 Sports Wagering

-Licensed sports betting operations with proper consumer protections, odds integrity, and real-time monitoring.
-Platforms must comply with GLI-33 (Standards for Event Wagering Systems) and implement geolocation technology restricting access to UAE users.
+Licensed sports betting with consumer protections, odds integrity, and real-time monitoring.
+Platforms must comply with GLI-33 and implement geolocation restricting access to UAE users.

 Land-Based Gaming